-Disclaimer: In this article, for the sake of simplicity and consistency, we will be using the term “queer” as an umbrella term to represent all gay, lesbian, bisexual, pansexual, questioning, and other non-heterosexual orientations.
+Disclaimer: In this article, for the sake of simplicity and consistency, we will be using the term “LGBTIA+” as an umbrella term to represent all gay, lesbian, bisexual, pansexual, questioning, and other non-heterosexual orientations.
 If you would like to learn more, you can read our Sexual Orientation and Gender Identity article.
-If you need resources or support, you can visit our Support Groups and Organizations page, as well as our Resources page.
+If you need resources or support, you can visit our Resources page.

 What is Coming Out?

-The process of publicizing one’s sexual orientation is often referred to as “coming out of the closet,” or simply “coming out.”
-Coming out can include: a first same-sex sexual encounter, the personal acceptance of identifying at LGBTQ, or the revealing of one’s sexual orientation to others.1 The process of coming out is important for queer individuals because it a pivotal step of self-identity and self-acceptance.2 As coming out is a personal decision, individuals who come out should do so in their own time.
-After coming out, a queer individual will hopefully feel more confident and can live a more open life.
+The process of publicizing one’s sexual orientation or gender identity is often referred to as “coming out of the closet,” or simply “coming out”.
+Coming out is a multistep process that includes the personal acceptance of identifying as LGBTQIA+, as well as the disclosure of one’s sexual orientation or gender identity to others.
+The process of coming out can allow an individual to better understand their own identity and help them eventually feel comfortable enough with that identity to share it with others.
+As coming out is a personal decision, individuals who do decide to come out should do so in their own time.

 Who is Your Audience?

-There are many resources available for individuals who are going through the process of coming out.
-The following is a list of links provided by the CDC for LGBQT youth and friends:7
+There are many resources available for individuals going through the process of coming out.
+The following is a list of links provided by the CDC for LGBQT youth and allies:7

 - Gay, Lesbian, and Bisexual Teens: Facts for Teens and Their Parents

 - Gay, Lesbian & Straight Education Network (GLSEN): Student Action

 - The Trevor Project: Crisis Intervention and Suicide Prevention